-Overall penetration rates have declined, which is in alignment with statewide average and that of similar sized MHPs.
+Overall penetration rates have been low, which is in alignment with statewide average and that of similar sized MHPs.
 Latino penetration rates have consistently been higher than statewide and similar sized MHP averages.
-A key focus for our Quality Improvement Committee is to improve penetration rates.
+There is a need to further investigate the underlying reasons for low Latino/Hispanic penetration rates, including obtaining a community perspective.